nemanjant/PROG2900-Bachelor-project-2025/README.md

 ```bash
 node server.js
 ```
-Mouse movement responses will be saved to `data/` as structured JSON files.
+Mouse movement responses will be saved as structured JSON files.
 After collection, sort files into `data/truthful/` and `data/deceitful/`.

 ### 2. Data Analysis
 Use the scripts in `data_analysys_stats/utils/` to process and visualize data: